ej-shafran/compile-mode.nvim/README.md

 -->

 Run a command and place its output in the compilation buffer, reporting on its result.
+The command is run from the current working directory.
 If `{param.args}` is not passed in, the user is prompted for a command using `:h vim.ui.input()`.

 #### Parameters